Stellar initial mass function in the 100-pc solar neighbourhood: Data

 \subsection{Sample selection}

-Next we will explain how we select the stars in the catalog of GCNS for the calculation of our IMF.
-In Fig.\ref{fig:GCNS_cmd}, we show the colour-magnitude diagram (CMD) for all stars in GCNS with gray dots.
-We compute the absolute magnitude with the equation
+Next, we explain how we select stars from the GCNS catalogue for the calculation of our IMF.
+In \Cref{fig:GCNS_cmd}, we show the colour-magnitude diagram (CMD) for all stars in the GCNS as gray dots.
+We compute the absolute magnitude using the equation

 where $M_{\mathrm{G}}$ stands for the absolute magnitude of \textsl{Gaia} G-band, $G$ the G-band apparent magnitude, and $\varpi$ the parallax measured by \textsl{Gaia}.